Discrete Midpoint Convexity: Introduction

 In the next section we describe in detail the relations of discrete midpoint convexity with integral convexity, ${\rm L}^{\natural}$-convexity, and submodularity.
 Furthermore, we introduce the new classes of locally and globally discrete midpoint convex sets and functions, and we analyze their basic properties.
 For locally and globally discrete midpoint convex functions we establish a useful ``parallelogram inequality'' in Section~\ref{SCdirintparaineq}, while in Sections \ref{SCscalingDIC} and \ref{SCdirintcnvprox} we present scaling and proximity results.
-Such results are then used to develop an efficient minimization algorithm in Section~\ref{SCminalg}.
+Such results are then used to develop a scaling algorithm for minimization in Section~\ref{SCminalg}.
 Quadratic functions with discrete midpoint convexity are considered in Section~\ref{SCquadfnDIC}, while Section~\ref{SCproofgen} is devoted to technical proofs of basic facts about discrete midpoint convex sets.